 Walsenburg area AA and NA meetings

-WALSENBURG — AA meets Tuesday and Friday, 7 pm at the Church of Christ, across the street from the Spanish Peaks Library.
-NA meetings are virtual.
-For more info call 719-890-4567.
+WALSENBURG — AA meets Tuesday and Friday, 7 p.m. at the Church of Christ, across the street from the Spanish Peaks Library.
+NA meets Saturday at noon at the Huerfano County Community Center.

 Walsenburg community improvement projects every Friday